 One things all carp anglers have in common is their tackle box.
 I was fishing last weekend when one of my mates popped round for a chat and a brew.
 I’d not long finished setting up and my own tackle box was out in full view.
 As he sat down on my guest chair he commented that all anglers like routing through other peoples tackle boxes and promptly started routing through mine whilst I made a brew.

-Kryston Greased Lightening Turbo Juice.
+Kryston Greased Lightening Turbo Juice for extra yards on the cast.

 Kryston Silkworm Braided Hooklength.
 I’ve reviewed kryston silkworm before on this blog.
 There’s nothing more I can add to my origonal review of this hooklength material.
 It’s simply my favourite hooklength braid and has been for the last 15 years.
 My confidence in this material is absolute and despite many other hooklength products coming onto the market, silkworm has remained my number one hooklength braid.